NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 ### Adding Survival term as a grouping variable

-Click on the ‘Age at diagnosis’ (blue pill, as shown).
+Click on the `Age at diagnosis` (blue pill, as shown).
 This opens a short menu with action items.
-Click on the second item ‘Replace’ as shown.
+Click on the second item `Replace` as shown.

 [![Click the variable button to edit](./images/oncomatrix/23-edit-groups.png)](./images/oncomatrix/23-edit-groups.png 'Click to see the full image.')